WPgenWeakest Precondition Generator

 Abort.

-At the ned of the above proof, the goal takes the form H ==> wpgen body Q, where H denotes the precondition, Q the postcondition, and body the body of the function incr.
-Observe the invocations of wp on the application of primitive operations.
+At the end of the above proof fragment, the goal takes the form H ==> F Q, where H denotes the precondition, Q the postcondition, and F is a formula describing the body of the function incr.
+Inside this formula, the reader can spot triples for the primitive operations involved.
 Observe that the goal is nevertheless somewhat hard to relate to the original program.
-In what follows, we explain how to remedy the situation, and set up wpgen is such a way that its output is human-readable, moreover resembles the original source code.
+In what follows, we explain how to remedy the situation by setting up wpgen so that its output is human-readable and resembles the original source code.

 End WpgenExec1.

-Optimizing the Readability of wpgen Output
+Optimizing the Readability of wpgen's Output

 To improve the readability of the formulae produced by wpgen, we take the following 3 steps: